derf/travelynx/doc/setup.md

 ## Dependencies

+On Debian 13 (trixie), the following packages are required:

- * perl ≥ 5.20
+ * perl ≥ 5.40
- * carton
+ * carton (Perl package manager)
- * build-essential
+ * build-essential (C/C++ compiler and build utilities)
+ * git
+ * libdb5.3-dev
  * libpq-dev
+ * libssl-dev
+ * libxml2-dev
- * git
+ * zlib1g-dev

 ## Installation

 travelynx depends on a set of Perl modules which are documented in `cpanfile`.
-After installing the dependencies mentioned above, you can use carton to install Perl depenencies locally.
+After installing the dependencies mentioned above, you can use **carton** to install Perl depenencies locally.
 You may alsobe able to use cpanminus;
-however this method is untested.
+however, this method is untested.

 In the project root directory (where `cpanfile` resides), run